Impacts by the Numbers

-The College of Agriculture and Montana Agricultural Experiment Station believe in sharing how we invest resources in Montana programs and the fiscal foundation for how we are able to make a difference for agricultural production across the state.
-Montana producers and commercial businesses fund public research through the Montana Wheat and Barley Research and Development check-offs, the Fertilizer Tax funds, Pea and Lentil Awards and the Noxious Weed Board.
+We believe in sharing how we invest resources in Montana programs across the state.
+Producers and commercial businesses fund public research through the Montana Wheat and Barley Research and Development check-offs, the Fertilizer Tax funds, Pea and Lentil Awards and the Noxious Weed Board.

 Below is the base funding chart showing what MAES, MSU Instruction and Extension contribute to our total annual budget (through FY2015).
 The state fiscal year runs July through June.